klaidliadon/umbrella-content/en/information/protecting-files/advanced/s_hiding-your-encryption.md

 *   Use a portable version of VeraCrypt, instead of installing it on your computer.
 (Even in portable mode, VeraCrypt may leave traces indicating it has been used on your device.)

-Learn more in the [VeraCrypt] (umbrella://lesson/veracrypt) tool guide.
+Learn more in the [VeraCrypt](umbrella://lesson/veracrypt) tool guide.